Kato-Shi/reqres/ReqresIntegratedApplication.WebAPI/warehouse-frontend/README.md

 # TeamShift Lite Warehouse Frontend

 A lightweight React single-page app that sits on top of the existing ASP.NET Core warehouse API.
-It calls ReqRes-backed endpoints directly (no authentication needed) for GET/POST/PUT/PATCH flows covering employees, resources, and warehouse assignments without any database.
+It calls ReqRes-backed endpoints directly for GET/POST/PUT/PATCH flows covering employees, resources, and warehouse assignments without any database.
+A simple in-app login gate keeps the demo credentials front-and-center while avoiding upstream 401s from ReqRes.

 ## Getting started